Vulcan Real Estate: Vulcan Real Estate

 Vulcan's Real Estate division offers development and portfolio management services from site selection and urban planning to build-to-suit construction.
 Vulcan has developed 6.6 million square feet of new residential, office, retail and biotechnology research space and has a total development capacity of 10,000,000 square feet (930,000 m2).

 Vulcan Real Estate redeveloped the South Lake Union neighborhood north of downtown Seattle and along the south shore of Lake Union.
 More than $5.7 billion has been invested in the neighborhood since 2002 for development projects and public infrastructure improvements.

 Vulcan advocated for the Seattle Streetcar line known as South Lake Union Streetcar, which runs from Seattle's Westlake Center to the south end of Lake Union.
-The streetcar officially started operation on December 12, 2007.
+The streetcar started operation on December 12, 2007.
 This development has been criticized as a city-supported real estate investment for Vulcan Inc., and concerns over the loss of low-income housing have been expressed..

 In 2012, The Wall Street Journal called Allen's South Lake Union investment "unexpectedly lucrative" and one that led to his firm selling a 1,800,000 square feet (170,000 m2) office complex to Amazon.com for US$1.16 billion, one of the most expensive office deals ever in Seattle.
-"It's exceeded my expectations," Mr. Allen said of the South Lake Union development.
-The company also developed a five-building complex for Google near Lake Union Park that is planned to open in stages between 2019 and 2022.
-In late February 2022, Vulcan Real Estate sold the two-block, four building Google campus overlooking Seattle’s Lake Union for $802 million, a price of $1,260 per square foot that’s believed to set a new record for the city’s office market.
+"It's exceeded my expectations," Allen said of the South Lake Union development.
+The company also developed a five-building complex for Google near Lake Union Park.
+In late February 2022, Vulcan Real Estate sold the two-block, four-building Google campus overlooking Seattle's Lake Union for $802 million, a price of $1,260 per square foot that was believed to set a record for local office space.

-In September 2014, Vulcan made a commitment to invest $200 million at Yesler Terrace where it would purchase three land parcels from the Seattle Housing Authority as part of an ambitious redevelopment plan for the 30-acre low-income housing site located southeast of downtown Seattle.
+In September 2014, Vulcan promised to invest $200 million in Yesler Terrace, southeast of downtown Seattle, buying three land parcels from the Seattle Housing Authority as part of an ambitious plan to redevelop the 30-acre low-income housing site.